 The RunPee.com blog makes a surprising amount of money.
 Between Google Ads and paid posts from advertisers, we earned $2,421.93 in 2021, which averages out to $201.83/month.
 Unfortunately, this also includes the money we make from in-app advertising.

-In total, we currently make around $1,200/month from the RunPee app.
+In total, we currently make around $1,500/month from the RunPee app.
 (I’ll do my best to keep these numbers updated each month.)

 What does it cost to maintain the RunPee app?

 You probably know that we have to watch every movie in person, hopefully on opening night, so that we can get the Peetimes.
 My sister, Christene, Vera, and I get the Peetimes for the majority of movies.
 Vera and I don’t “get paid” since it’s our app.
 I give my sister $50 to watch a movie and get Peetimes and write a short review.
 On average she watches 5 movies a month—$250.
-There are a few other Peeps that help us add Peetimes, but that’s pretty infrequent so I won’t include them at this time.
+There are a few other Peeps that help us add Peetimes for the rest of the movies.
+That’s another $250 or so.

 We also have server costs for the app and blog.
 The blog and app run on completely different servers, but with the same company.
 (If you’re curious we use WPEngine.com.)
 Together, the server packages cost us $180/month or $2,160/year.
 By the way, the reason the app and blog run on different servers is so that if the blog gets a lot of traffic it won’t affect the performance of the RunPee app.
 That’s what happened in 2018 when Avengers: Endgame was released and the server crashed due to an article published on CNN.com about the RunPee app.
 We learned from that mistake.